Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are the Differences Between Bengal Cats and Savannah Cats?

 While both of these cats have wild origins, there are several distinct differences between the two.
-Firstly, Savannah cats are far larger than Bengals, and thus need more space to play and explore.
-They are also more energetic and active in general, and thus require a lot more interaction, socialization, and training, and are more attention-demanding overall.
+First, Savannah cats are far larger than Bengals and thus need more space to play and explore.
+Second, they are more energetic and active in general, so they require a lot more interaction, socialization, and training, and they are more attention-demanding overall.
 Savannah cats are often described as “dog-like” in personality and require a lot of interaction to stay happy.

-Bengals are also social animals that thrive on human interaction, although are not as attention-demanding as Savannah cats.
+Bengals are also social animals that thrive on human interaction, though they are not as attention-demanding as Savannah cats.
 Bengals are a lot more vocal and talkative than Savannah cats, a trait that can be a bit overwhelming for some owners.
-Since they are not much bigger than most domestic cats, Bengals can be kept as indoor cats and don’t need as much exercise or mental stimulation as Savannah cats, and are easier to care for overall.
+Since they are not much bigger than most domestic cats, Bengals can be kept as indoor cats, don’t need as much exercise or mental stimulation, and are easier to care for overall.

 Both the Savannah cat and Bengal cat are truly beautiful and unique pets, and either one is a great addition to your home.
-If you’re looking for more of a dog-like cat that follows you around, and if you have a lot of room in and around your home, the Savannah cat is a great choice.
-They do require a massive time investment, though, and live longer than Bengals, and are thus a bigger commitment than Bengals for the most part.
+If you’re looking for more of a dog-like cat that follows you around and if you have a lot of room in and around your home, the Savannah cat is a great choice.
+They do require a massive time investment, though, and live longer than the Bengals, so they are a bigger commitment for the most part.

-If you like the exotic appearance of the Savannah cat but don’t have the time nor the space to care for one, the Bengal is a wonderful choice.
-They are not much bigger than most domestic cats, don’t require the attention and space of a Savannah cat, and are much closer to a typical domestic cat in temperament, energy, and size, but with a uniquely gorgeous coat, of course!
+If you like the exotic appearance of the Savannah cat but don’t have the time or the space to care for it, the Bengal is a wonderful choice.
+They are not much bigger than most domestic cats, don’t require the attention and space of a Savannah cat, and are much closer to a typical domestic cat in temperament, energy, and size—but with a uniquely gorgeous coat, of course!

 Related Reads: